Critical thinking is disobedient, not correct

 Caravaggio, Doubting Thomas

 Critical thinking is justified to disobey before becoming reasonable.
-The freedom of questioning everything - other people's reason and yours included - and the defying of received opinion and of face value must be unfettered in people who want to be free and start something new.
+The freedom of questioning everything - other people's reason and yours included - the freedom to defy any given rules of received opinion and of face value must be unfettered in people who want to be free and start something new.

 Those who profess that critical thinking is nothing but inspecting beliefs and arguments to be realistic and disciplined [*], put a yoke on their own neck and then preach freedom.
 Kierkegaard would say: "Among all of them, critical thinkers, is there one who is a critical thinker?"[**]

-The corruption of “critical thinking” is not the thinking which makes errors, nor bad thinking but credulity and lack of independent, creative judgement.
-The opposite of being gullible and servile is the disobedient mind that examines everything, including itself, its own basic rules and assumptions, with or without method.
+When it comes to empower individual persons to think, the most important corruption of our judgement is not the thinking which makes errors, nor bad thinking but credulity and lack of independent, creative understanding.
+The opposite of being gullible and servile is the disobedient mind that evaluates witnesses and examines everything, including itself, its own basic rules and assumptions, with or without method.

 I claim that what is theorised and taught today under the name "critical thinking" is incomplete, only one face of the coin.
 We are presented with a methodological critique of thinking but the other face of this Janus, critical spirit, the gadfly, is ignored, swept under the carpet.
 Critique of thinking waters down the practice of being critical.